-When Required: Prior to removal of trees Initial Approval: Bureau of Building a.
+When Required: Prior to removal of trees Initial Approval: Bureau of Building Monitoring/Inspection: Bureau of Building a.
 Tree Permit Required

 18. Tree Permit

 Requirement: Pursuant to the City's Tree Protection Ordinance (OMC chapter 12.36), the project applicant shall obtain a tree permit and abide by the conditions of that permit.